Szhenger/speller/README.md

         * `size`: The time it takes to return the number of words in the loaded dictionary.
         * `unload`: The time it takes to free up all memory used by the dictionary.
 By benchmarking these functions, you can identify any performance bottlenecks in your implementation and optimize them to improve the overall speed of the program.
+* Reporting Misspellings and Statistics:
+    * After checking all the words in the text file, the program reports:
+        * Misspellings: Each word from the text file that was not found in the dictionary.
+        * Statistics: The program also prints out key performance metrics such as:
+            * The total number of misspelled words.
+            * The number of words in the dictionary.
+            * The number of words in the text file.
+            * The total execution time for loading, checking, and unloading the dictionary.
+* These statistics help you evaluate the effectiveness of your implementation, both in terms of accuracy (correctly identifying misspelled words) and performance (how quickly the spell-checker processes files).

+Flow:
+* Load the dictionary.
+* Open the text file and read it word by word.
+* For each word, call check to see if it exists in the dictionary.
+* Report any misspellings.
+* Output performance statistics, including the number of misspelled words and the execution time for key functions.
+* Unload the dictionary from memory.

 ## Specification